Siebert Financial (NASDAQ:SIEB) Coverage Initiated at StockNews.com

 Institutional Investors Weigh In On Siebert Financial

-An institutional investor recently raised its position in Siebert Financial stock.
-Vanguard Group Inc. boosted its position in Siebert Financial Corp.
-(NASDAQ:SIEB – Get Rating) by 6.5% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 137,978 shares of the financial services provider’s stock after purchasing an additional 8,413 shares during the period.
-Vanguard Group Inc. owned about 0.43% of Siebert Financial worth $298,000 as of its most recent filing with the Securities & Exchange Commission.
-1.54% of the stock is owned by hedge funds and other institutional investors.
+A hedge fund recently raised its stake in Siebert Financial stock.
+Advisor Group Holdings Inc. grew its stake in shares of Siebert Financial Corp.
+(NASDAQ:SIEB – Get Rating) by 21.9% in the fourth quarter, according to its most recent filing with the SEC.
+The fund owned 33,429 shares of the financial services provider’s stock after acquiring an additional 6,000 shares during the period.
+Advisor Group Holdings Inc. owned about 0.11% of Siebert Financial worth $78,000 at the end of the most recent reporting period.
+1.54% of the stock is currently owned by hedge funds and other institutional investors.

 Siebert Financial Corp., through its subsidiaries, engages in the retail discount brokerage and investment advisory businesses in the United States and Internationally.
 It offers discount brokerage services, including self-directed trading, wealth management, financial advice, market making and fixed income investment, stock borrow, equity compensation plans, securities lending, equity stock plan, and market making services; independent retail execution services; and retail customer services.